stx-advox/start-here/README.md

 🐁

 Advocates DAO is a good use case to follow for organizations, such as foundations or other corporations, that are looking to decentralize.
-At the time of this writing, the rewards treasury for the Advocates DAO is 2000 STX/week distribution.
+Distributions happen weekly from the advocates stacking pool which acts as our [Commons](https://stacking.club/reward-address/38dSq9XfVhu51PH51Rpsirr4XgymikdGu1/27)
 🧮

 Configurations of SourceCred: Contributors use the 💪│didathing thing and 🙌│props models: using these channels to incentivize describing work for reward through a standard template as well as praising each other for unseen labor using props.
 The greater the number of emoji reactions received on a post equals the greater reward for the contributions of our members.
 In this way, we are showing collective valuation for each other's work.
 There is a general channel for open discussion as well as more specific channels to discuss Cred and Grain uses and strategies.